edev/sira/README.md

 ### Advanced feature: use Sira in shell scripts

-`sira` works like a standard terminal application: it takes all its inputs as command-line arguments, it keeps running in the foreground until all instructions are complete, it aborts if an action returns a non-zero exit status, and it exits with a non-zero status in the event of a failure.
+`sira` works like a standard terminal application.
+It takes all its inputs as command-line arguments.
+It keeps running in the foreground until all instructions are complete.
+It aborts if an action returns a non-zero exit status, and it exits with a non-zero status in the event of a failure.
 Thus, `sira` integrates cleanly with shell scripts.
 You can script complex sequences of actions easily, e.g.:

 ```bash
 #!/bin/bash